-5. Forecast / Decision Making
+5 Forecast / Decision Making

-- 5.1 The Council employs a professional forecast provider who provides daily and 5 day weather forecasts.
-Separate forecasts are received for the 7 climatic zones across Highland to support local decision making. - 5.2 The daily forecast is received at noon and covers the following 36 hours.
+- 5.1 The Council employs a professional forecast provider (MetDesk) who provides daily and 2-5 day weather forecasts.
+Separate forecasts are received for the 8 climatic zones across Highland to support local decision making. - 5.2 The daily forecast is received at noon and covers the following 36 hours.
 This forecast is used to plan treatment for the evening and following morning.
-The forecast is updated at 06:00.
-If there is any adverse deterioration in the forecast during the forecast period, an update is provided directly to the duty officer(s) by telephone. - 5.3 Across Badenoch & Strathspey area, real time data is obtained from 4 icelert sites plus 5 located on the trunk road.
+The forecast is updated late afternoon.
+If there is any adverse deterioration in the forecast during the forecast period, an update is provided directly to the duty officer(s) by telephone. - 5.3 Across Ross and Cromarty, real time data is obtained from 17 icelert sites (including 4 located on the trunk road).
 These sensors provide information on the road surface temperature, surface condition (wet, dry, ice), and the presence of salt, graded 1, 2 or 3.
-A Salt 1 level will prevent freezing down to about minus 2 and Salt 3 down to minus 8 degrees Celsius. - 5.4 Badenoch and Strathspey Area operates a "Duty Officer" rota to ensure that there is always a suitably qualified and experienced member of staff available 24 hours a day, 7 days a week, to take decisions on the deployment of appropriate resources to deal with the prevailing weather conditions. - 5.5 Duty officers have all had training from the weather forecast provider.
+A Salt 1 level will prevent freezing down to about minus 2 and Salt 3 down to minus 8 degrees Celsius. - Ross and Cromarty operate a "Duty Officer" rota to ensure that there is always a suitably qualified and experienced member of staff available 24 hours a day, 7 days a week, to take decisions on the deployment of appropriate resources to deal with the prevailing weather conditions. - 5.5 Duty officers have all had training from the weather forecast provider.
 Training is refreshed every three years.

-6. Operatives
+6 Operatives

-6.1 The numbers of manual workers allocated to road maintenance is determined by the number of routes required to deliver the winter maintenance policy.
-The current staff establishment is shown in table 4.4 below with the majority of operatives holding an LGV driving licence.
-Where possible, in order to optimise available resources, the number of drivers is supplemented by Waste Service drivers, for example, who may be available for evening pre-grit routes.

-- 6.2 Operatives normally allocated to grounds maintenance and street sweeping are used to provide resources for treating footpaths.
+- 6.1 The numbers of manual workers allocated to road maintenance is determined by the number of routes required to deliver the winter maintenance policy.
+The current staff establishment is shown in table 4.4 below with the majority of operatives holding an LGV driving licence. - 6.2 Operatives normally allocated to grounds maintenance and street sweeping are used to provide resources for treating footpaths.
 The majority of these operatives hold ordinary driving licences, which generally restrict their involvement to the operating of mini tractors and vehicles of 3.5 Tonnes or less. - 6.3 A standby system is put in place over the winter period to ensure sufficient drivers are available to cover weekends.
 A small number of operatives are also put on standby during the week which allows an initial response to emergencies out of hours.